Experts Find Women are at a Higher Risk of Cocaine Addiction

 Cocaine detox centers may offer aftercare programs that offer continuing care to women recovering from addiction.
 Twelve-step programs like Cocaine Anonymous and family therapy are examples of therapies that help women stay sober for life following addiction treatment.

 If you or your loved one is suffering from a cocaine use disorder, understand that affordable addiction treatment is available and nearby.
-Call our 24/7 confidential helpline at 800-483-2193 to speak with a caring addiction recovery counselor about finding a women’s detox center.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to speak with a caring addiction recovery counselor about finding a women’s detox center.
 We’ll help you find cocaine detox centers ready to guide you or your loved one along the path to lifelong sobriety.